Xceptance/neodymium-template/README.md

 # Introduction
-This repository is supposed to be used as template for test automation projects using Neodymium.
+This repository is supposed to be used as template for test automation projects using [Neodymium Library](https://github.com/Xceptance/neodymium-library).
 It contains both a pure Java and a Cucumber approach as well.
 A test automation template based on best practice libraries and added missing functionalities to aid test automation done by Xceptance.

 # Getting familiar
 Please perform the Hello World tutorial first to get a first insight and feeling for test automation with Neodymium.